 Part of a large team migrating a large Java codebase.
 As a member of the leads team, I helped build systems that would capture leads (on LiveView-based forms, as well as Facebook marketing integrations).
-Created workflows to process the leads through an internal delivery network that required integrations across a dozen external vendors with a wide breadth of interfaces.
+Created workflows to process the leads through an internal delivery network requiring integrations across a dozen external vendors with a wide range of interfaces.
 SOAP in 2021—-who knew?
 A significant priority of my time here was to help mentor other full-time developers new to Elixir.

 NAME REDACTED: Text and Voice Communications Product

 Helped build internal Phoenix web applications to track equipment (Bluetooth waypoints, routers, etc.) across hotel installation sites.
 Participated in code design discussions within a team where we were all new to Elixir.

 Client code is not open source and is hard to showcase.
 I have done some public/open-source things I’ll share below.

 Franklin is an experimental take on what it might look like to run my blog with an Elixir/Phoenix/LiveView app.
 It is an opportunity to learn event-sourcing/CQRS patterns and the newer Phoenix Component tooling.

 The project is still underway and not deployed, but you can check out its repo and project board.